-Our College is divided into three academic schools, and one department:
+Our College is divided into four academic schools:

 The School of Criminal Justice holds a #1 ranking for research productivity, and is recognized by U.S. News & World Report as one of the top 3 doctoral programs in the nation.

-U.S. News & World Report ranked our graduate programs in the School of Education 65th among the nation’s top graduate schools of education and 33rd for best online education programs.
+U.S. News & World Report ranked our graduate programs in the School of Education 76th among the nation’s top graduate schools of education and 23rd for best online education programs.

 Other offices support the college’s operations and outreach efforts, including the office of the dean, which houses our development staff, enrollment management, the business office, grants and contracts, and our centers for research, pedagogy, and curriculum.
 Together, we are dedicated to making a difference in the communities where we live and work.